College Application Guide

 Recommendations

 Teachers/Coaches etc.: Have one or two recommenders that you can use regularly.
 Sometimes schools will ask for recommendations from two different disciplines (ex: English & science).
 English teachers often write good letters, but it’s most important to get a recommendation from a teacher who really knows you.
 It’s a great idea to have recommendations from people who knows your academic abilities, community involvement, extracurricular involvement, and character (may require 2 or 3 different people).
 Ask for these at least 2 weeks out at the absolute minimum.
-Note that on the common app, you will need to request recommendations online.
+Note that on the common app, you will need to request recommendations online, through Schoolinks.
 Make sure that you ask those teachers in person first before you make requests online.
 It’s just good manners.

 DEADLINE FOR RECOMMENDATIONS FROM TEACHERS/COUNSELOR AT CENTRAL ACADEMY FOR JANUARY 1ST DEADLINE IS THE TUESDAY FOLLOWING THANKSGIVING.
 ALL OTHER DEADLINES NEED TWO WEEKS NOTICE.